A Stellar Guide: Strong Brand Identity For Fintechs (With Case Studies)

 a) The Elements of a Compelling Brand Story

-• Origin: Share the inspiration behind your fintech startup.
+- Origin: Share the inspiration behind your fintech startup.
 What problem were you trying to solve?
 What motivated you to start this journey?
 You can also make your origin around your ideal customer.
 What problem were they initially facing?
 How did they fail to solve their problem?
-What motivated them to start their journey of betterment with you?
+This is the way things are and have always been until a challenge disrupts this and puts something at stake!

-• Challenges: Discuss the challenges you/your customer faced along the way and how you overcame them.
-This adds authenticity to your story and makes it more relatable.
+- Challenges: Stories are about overcoming adversity; it's what drives engagement for your brand message that will be communicated through this story.
+Discuss the challenges you/your customer faced along the way and how this motivated your customer to work with you/ motivated you to create the startup.
+This also adds authenticity to your story and makes it more relatable and compelling!

-• Successes: Highlight key milestones and successes that demonstrate your growth and the impact you've had on your customers.
+- Successes: Highlight key milestones and successes that demonstrate your growth and the impact you've had on your customers.
+This is how the protagonist solves the problem, giving your audience an emotional payoff.

 Make sure that the sequences of these events have causality between them to ensure high engagement and resonance among your target audience towards the story!